 - Wood and fabric beads offer a safe alternative for moms who are worried about plastic or silicone beads.

 - Different sized beads keep a baby’s interest.

 - The wooden beads can take more chewing than plastic ones can.

 - Blue is your only option for colors.

 - Washing can dry out the wooden beads some and may require you to buff them with coconut oil afterward.

-- Can feel a bit heavy on your neck.
+- Can feel a bit heavy around your neck.

-My favorite of these necklaces is the Barvinok teething necklace.
-I like how it blends the harder wooden pieces with the crocheted beads that will feel great on a baby’s gums when they are super sore.
+My favorite is the Barvinok teething necklace.
+I like how it blends the harder wooden pieces with the crocheted beads that will feel great on a baby’s gums when they’re feeling super sore.

 I love using wood products whenever possible.
 People have been using wood for centuries, and I always worry about using synthetic materials like rubber, plastic or silicone for teethers, in part because we use those substances so much already for our babies in nipples and pacifiers.